Twelve Principal Tatchlan Faces banner

 Gavaduru is called upon in several capacities.
 She is the Face of Protection and embodies Dignity and Honour.

-Her Face is shimmering blue, with each of her dark eyes resting inside a red hand outlined in yellow and facing outward from her nose.
+Her Face is shimmering blue, with each of her dark eyes set in a red hand outlined in yellow, facing outward from her nose.
 This outline may be a narrow band or appear as small flames or other patterns.
 Her eye-hand Face is, in part, a reference to a most-ancient image of the Touched.
 Hand images are also universal symbols of uses of all kinds, and the open hand is associated with ‘readiness.'
-Her light blue hair surrounds her Face, and it is in constant motion as if a series of waves are approaching the shore.
+Her light blue hair surrounds her Face, in constant motion as if a series of waves were approaching the shore.

 Those serving the Face of Honour, Dignity and Protection wear something approaching a military uniform and are painted or otherwise decorated with representations of blue waters.
 The red hand with a white eye in its palm is always a prominent feature.
-It is customary for participants to paint their palms red and press them over each other's Face and eyes, with their fingers pointing to their ears, for the desired effect.
+It is customary for participants to paint their palms red and press them over each other's Faces and eyes, with their fingers pointing to their ears, to achieve the desired effect.
 If they wear uniforms, they often display fanciful medals as recognizable events or general emblems of the Face's attributes.
-The symbolic badges of her areas of concern appear on the watery costumes, often mixed with representations of sea life, shelled creatures in particular.
+The symbolic badges of her areas of concern appear on the watery costumes, often mixed with depictions of sea life, particularly shelled creatures.
 This is the second time the Ochre Betweens are present in numbers at a festival.
 In this event, the men who firmly live as women paint themselves blue in honour of Gavaduru.

 Gavaduru Bestowals

-Along with presentations of her Face, dancers give out red hands with white eyes filling the palm.
-They also present badges of honour and use, often in seashells.
+Along with presenting her Face, dancers give out red hands with white eyes filling the palms.
+They also present badges of honour and use, often in the form of seashells.
 These badges and shells usually also display Gavaduru's eye-in-hand symbol.

 Western Court Station